energeeks/ashrae-energy-prediction/README.md

 $ docker-compose up --build
 ```
 Open `http://localhost:80` and enjoy!
+Don't forget to enter your openweathermap API key in `config.py`.

 ### Download the model
 To use the app, you must download the model from